PaperMC/Starlight/TECHNICAL_DETAILS.md

 ```

 In order to understand why this algorithm is superior to Vanilla's,
-I need to explain how Vanilla's even works.
+I need to explain how Vanilla's even works, at least on a simple level.
+Vanilla's is more complicated than I'm about to explain, but I'll show
+some real numbers from its algorithms later to show that while
+the model I will make for it isn't accurate, it's "good enough" to
+explain the significant difference between how Starlight propagates
+light and Vanilla propagates light.

 ### Vanilla propagation algorithm